SunOner/sunone_aimbot/README.md

 - debug_window_name `str`: Specifies the title of the OpenCV2 window.

 ## AI Models
-### The repository provides multiple AI models for different purposes:
 - *.pt: Default AI model.
 - *.onnx: The model is optimized to run on processors.
 - *.engine: Final exported model, which is faster than the previous two.